stellarscripts/stellar_firma_transcripts/_posts/2019-07-26-stellarfirma-s1bloopers.md

 #### TIM

-"So, it is in closing and with great personal sacrifice that I, Trexel 'Whats-its' Geistman--" No, that's not-- __[Ben and Jenny laugh]__ So warm.
+"So, it is in closing and with great personal sacrifice that I, Trexel 'Whats-its' Geistman--" No, that's not-- __[Ben and Jenny laugh]__ I'm so warm.

 ------